 If you plan to borrow with a non-veteran, one of these loan types might be your better choice.

 The exception: The relative cost of conventional or other financing depends on your credit scores.
-Have your loan professional work up the numbers for VA and conventional programs and choose the cheaper one.Click to see your VA loan eligibility (Jan 16th, 2019)
+Have your loan professional work up the numbers for VA and conventional programs and choose the cheaper one.Verify your new rate (Mar 18th, 2019)

 4. You Apply With Your Credit-Challenged Spouse

 In community property states, VA lenders must consider the credit rating and financial obligations of your spouse.
 This rule applies even if he or she will not be on the home’s title or even on the mortgage.

 Such states are as follows.